 - Xfinity serves your neighborhood

 The ideal internet provider depends on your unique situation.
-Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home and need reliable video conferencing, and how much you are willing to spend each month.
+Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home.
+Need reliable video conferencing, and how much you are willing to spend each month.
 Both Sparklight and Xfinity serve millions of satisfied customers, and either can be an excellent choice depending on your priorities.

-Get Sparklight Today Get Xfinity TodayReady to sign up for Xfinity?
-Call now to get started:
+Get Sparklight Today Get Xfinity TodayReady to sign up for Xfinity? now to get started:

 Is Sparklight or Xfinity faster?